 The different types of anal cancer are based on the type of anal cells in which the cancer develops.
 Types of anal and rectal cancers include:

-- Squamous cell carcinoma, which starts to form in the anal canal's outer lining, is the most common kind of anal cancer.
+- Squamous cell carcinoma: the most common kind of anal cancer, which starts to form in the anal canal's outer lining

-- Cloacogenic carcinoma, which develops between the outer part of the anus and the lower part of the rectum, makes up about 25 percent of all cases of anal cancers.
+- Cloacogenic carcinoma: makes up about 25 percent of all cases of anal cancers, which develops between the outer part of the anus and the lower part of the rectum

-- Basal cell carcinoma is a kind of skin cancer that can appear around the anus on the skin.
+- Basal cell carcinoma: a kind of skin cancer that can appear on the skin around the anus

 Why Choose Sylvester Comprehensive Cancer Center?

-Colorectal cancer survival rates up to 19 percent higher than the national average for both early- and late-stage colorectal cancer.
-Longer life, higher quality of life and greater hope for a life without cancer.
+Colorectal cancer survival rates above the national average.
+Sylvester’s survival rates are up to 19 percent higher than the national average for both early- and late-stage colorectal cancer.
+We can help you achieve a longer, higher quality of life.

-Advanced radiation therapy options like ViewRay (one of just five centers nationwide) and RapidArc, offering intensity modulated external radiation therapy (IMRT).
-More efficient and effective treatments, shorter treatment times, pinpoint accuracy in targeting tumors, and less damage to surrounding healthy tissue.
+Advanced radiation oncology tools.
+Sylvester is one of only five medical centers in the country with ViewRay — MRI-guided radiation therapy.
+And, our RapidArc® radiotherapy system delivers intensity modulated external radiation therapy (IMRT).
+This leads to more efficient and effective treatments, shorter treatment times, pinpoint accuracy in tumor targeting, and less damage to surrounding healthy tissue.

 More cancer clinical trials than any other South Florida hospital.
-Ease of access, and the newest ways to treat and potentially cure your cancer.
+We offer you ease of access and the newest ways to treat and potentially cure your cancer.

-Sylvester surgeons can now safely remove many cancers not directly involving the sphincter muscle or pelvic floor, while preserving normal bowel function.
-Only a limited number of patients will still require colostomies; those who do will be supported by experienced and knowledgeable enterostomal therapists to teach them how to manage them.
+Treatment that preserves normal bowel function.
+Sylvester surgeons can now safely remove many cancers not directly involving the sphincter muscle or pelvic floor, so only a limited number of patients require colostomies.